This post was updated on October 13, 2022.

 - You want to track your sales KPIs

 - You want to improve your sales process or strategy based on business intelligence data

 What is a collaborative CRM?

 Collaborative CRMs (also called “strategic CRMs”) share customer information across teams.
 This includes internal and external stakeholders, such as other departments, suppliers, vendors, and distributors.

-Don’t worry — analytical and operational CRMs can (and should) still be used for collaboration between teams.
+Don’t worry—analytical and operational CRMs can (and should) still be used for collaboration between teams.

 The biggest difference?
-A collaborative CRM focuses more on customer service, customer satisfaction, and customer retention than customer acquisition.
+A collaborative CRM focuses more on customer service, customer satisfaction, and customer retention than on customer acquisition.

 What are the features and benefits of a collaborative CRM?

 1. Interaction management.
 Like an operational CRM, a collaborative CRM helps keep track of each interaction a customer has with your business.

 Every customer-facing team—sales, support, community management, vendors, and anyone else who so much as sends an email—has access to a log of customer interactions and team notes.